jarelllama/Scam-Blocklist/README.md

 <details>
 <summary>Details about the light version</summary>
 <ul>
-<li>Includes Google Search results</li>
+<li>Includes Google Search as a source</li>
 <li>Does not use sources whose domains cannot be filtered by date added</li>
-<li>Only retrieves domains added in the last month by their respective sources (this is not the same as the domain registration date), whereas the full list includes domains added from 2 months back and onwards</li>
+<li>Only retrieves domains added in the last month by their respective sources (this is not the same as the domain registration date), whereas the full blocklist includes domains added from 2 months back and onwards</li>
 </ul>
 Sources excluded from the light version are marked in SOURCES.md.

-Total domains: 2 data/raw_light.txt
+Total domains: 2
 </details>

 ## Retrieving scam domains from Google Search